UDC-GAC/ServerlessContainers/docs/use_case.md

 ## Scaling policy

-In order to better see how the **_Serverless Containers_** framework achieves it goal, we can study an example of several scaling operations taking place on a time window.
+In order to better see how the **_Serverless Containers_** framework achieves its goal, we can study an example of several scaling operations taking place on a time window.

 ![Time series](img/use_case/timeseries.svg)